sap-tutorials/Tutorials/tutorials/haas-dm-connect-hana-cockpit/haas-dm-connect-hana-cockpit.md

 ## Details
 ### You will learn
-  - How to connect to the SAP HANA Cockpit which allows you to perform administrative tasks in the physical database
+  - How to connect to the SAP HANA cockpit for performing administrative tasks in the physical database

-The SAP HANA Cockpit is useful because it provides graphical tools to monitor resources and the overall heath of your database
+The SAP HANA cockpit is useful because it provides graphical tools to monitor resources and the overall health of your database.

-**This tutorial cannot currently be completed with the trial account.**
+>**This tutorial cannot currently be completed with a trial account.**

 ---